 A clear focus can also be combined with a more blurred background for a great picture – just make sure that any products can be seen too!
 Keep in mind that an iPhone won’t be able to focus if the lens is too close to a subject; for an extreme close-up, you’ll need an add-on macro lens.

 6. Keep your eye on the prize!

 You’ll get the best iPhone snaps if you have the end result clear in your mind when you take it.
-The default iPhone camera offers a variety of different modes, whether it’s square, panorama or square.
+The default iPhone camera offers a variety of different modes, be it panorama or square.
 Each of these suits a different purpose, but for Instagram influencers square is often the best option.
 Using this mode saves you cropping a regular photo and trying to find a new framing when it comes to uploading.
-For action shots, on the other hand, burst photos are brilliant and capturing that millisecond shot.
+For action shots, on the other hand, burst photos are brilliant for capturing that millisecond shot.
 Whatever mode you use, make sure you have a steady hand!

 7. Understand the rule of thirds.

 The rule of thirds is basically just an imaginary three-by-three grid drawn on top of your photo to break it into nine equally-sized squares.
 The four spots where the lines intersect are the strongest focal points in an image, so use them to your advantage!
 When it comes to portraits, the rule of thirds can be really useful for centring the subject and balancing the overall image.
 Luckily for us, Apple included it’s own three-by-three grid for you to switch on whenever you need it.
 Simply go to Settings > Photos & Camera > Grid and slide the button from left to right.
 Although this might be the most technical advice in our essential influencer tips, it’s well worth getting a handle on.
 For a closer look at the rule of thirds, try useful breakdowns like this one for more information.

 8. Explore what’s out there!